 Alzheimer’s disease, the most common form of dementia, is the sixth leading cause of death in the U.S. For most people, the subject of Alzheimer’s brings fear and trepidation.
 Why?
 Because the thought of deteriorating brain function and memory loss is frightening.
 Unfortunately, current medical treatments are inadequate, dealing only with its end result.

 Alzheimer’s is characterized by the destruction of synapses in the neurons, the nerve cells in the brain, by amyloid plaques.
 In addition, “tangles” form in the cells leading to loss of brain function.
 This leads to progressive loss of memory and behavioral problems like aggression, hallucinations, and delusions, as well as deterioration of activities of daily living.
 This is heartbreaking for patients and their families.

-Despite years of ongoing research, there are still many unanswered questions about what causes Alzheimer’s disease.
+And, despite years of ongoing research, there are still many unanswered questions about what causes Alzheimer’s disease.

 Let’s explore some of the known risks associated with dementia and learn how to lower those risks.

 You may not have heard the term “type 3 diabetes” as another name for Alzheimer’s Dementia.
 Type 2 diabetes and prediabetes, also called insulin resistance, are both strongly linked to the development of Alzheimer’s dementia.
 This could actually be good news because it means this is a preventable risk factor.

 Why has the term Type 3 diabetes been coined?
 Let’s start by discussing sugar, which in large quantities is a poison.
-The body is not designed to handle more than 15-20 grams per day yet a soda has at least 40 grams and the average American consumes 82 grams per day.
+The body is not designed to handle more than 15-20 grams per day, yet a soda has at least 40 grams and the average American consumes 82 grams per day.

 Excess sugar causes an outpouring of insulin from the pancreas and over time causes the cells in the body – including the brain – to become resistant to insulin.
 This leads to chronically elevated blood sugar which causes Advanced Glycation Endproducts or AGES to be produced.
-These AGES then attack the eyes, kidney, peripheral nerves, and the brain!
+These AGES then attack the eyes, kidneys, peripheral nerves, and the brain!

-- Heavy metals, such as lead in pollution and mercury in dental amalgams, and large fish, like tuna, swordfish and shark increase the risk of dementia.
-In the 1800’s the term “mad as a hatter” came about because hat makers were using a form of mercury to make fur hats and it destroyed brain cells.
+- Heavy metals, such as lead in pollution and mercury in dental amalgams, and large fish, like tuna, swordfish, and shark increase the risk of dementia.
+In the 1800s the term “mad as a hatter” came about because hat makers were using a form of mercury to make fur hats and it destroyed brain cells.

-There are several genes that predispose to Alzheimer’s such as the ApoE4.
+- There are several genes that predispose to Alzheimer’s such as the ApoE4.
 However, just because we have a gene does not mean it will be expressed.
-Every time we eat, exercise, sleep, meditate, communicate, create something, play, learn and love, we are turning genes on and off.
+Every time we eat, exercise, sleep, meditate, communicate, create something, play, learn, and love, we are turning genes on and off.